UniQHW/OptoGlitch/README.md

 ##### Lookup Table

-Just as with the standard deviation The lookup table calibibration takes place before an image is parsed.
-The lookup table calibration loads a total of 256 mean photo resistor readings, one for each LED brightness, into an array.
+Just as with the standard deviation, the lookup table calibibration takes place before an image is parsed.
+The lookup table calibration loads a total of 256 photo resistor readings, one for each LED brightness, into an array.

-Once the image parsing process begins, the photo resistor value is mapped to its nearest matching array entry entry.
-The array index is then selected as the value that matches the photo resistor input.
+Once the image parsing process begins, the photo resistor value is mapped to its nearest matching array entry.

 **The lookup table calibration is the default calibration mode** and is vastly superior to the standard deviation when it comes to color accuracy.
 Its slight drawback comes from the prolonged parsing time.